fineanmol/plant-tree/README.md

-🌱 Updated on Tue, 22 Apr 2025 19:23:48 GMT
+🌲 Updated on Wed, 23 Apr 2025 20:04:55 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Code is like humor.
+When you have to explain it, it's bad."